 I find that after this fudge has set up and hardened in the fridge, you don’t really need to refrigerate it.
 In fact, it’s better at room temperature.
 I would keep it covered, though, to prevent it from drying out.

-Other fudge recipes you might enjoy from around the internet:
+Other fudge recipes you might enjoy:

 - Simple Fudge recipe from My Baking Addiction